MHaurel/Cron/README.md

 # Cron
 Getting information with an API with a Cron

-This Cron is basely scheduled to get information at 8pm and store these in a text file.
+This Cron is scheduled to get information at 8pm and store these in a text file of which you can change the path.
+The Cron I post here is originally designed to get the most viewed french scientific articles through the day.

 ## API Key